 |The following procedure provides setup instructions for DS 7.3.
 For older versions of DS, or an alternative LDAP server, modify the instructions, as necessary.|

 Generate a DS deploymentId for DS setup and deployment management:

 /path/to/opendj/setup \ --serverId evaluation-only \ --deploymentId your-deployment-ID \ --deploymentIdPassword password \ --rootUserDN uid=admin \ --rootUserPassword password \ --hostname localhost \ --adminConnectorPort 4444 \ --ldapPort 1389 \ --enableStartTls \ --ldapsPort 1636 \ --replicationPort 8989 \ --httpPort 8090 \ --profile ds-user-data:7.0.0 \ --set ds-user-data/baseDn:dc=com \ --set ds-user-data/ldifFile:/path/to/openidm/samples/sync-with-ldap/data/Example.ldif \ --acceptLicense \ --start <License Agreement>...
 Validating parameters.....
 Done Configuring certificates.....
 Done Configuring server.....
 Done Configuring profile DS user data store.........
 Done Starting directory server...............
 Done To see basic server status and configuration, you can launch /path/to/opendj/bin/status

 Every DS deployment requires a deploymentId and a deploymentIdPassword to secure network connections.
 The deploymentId is a random string generated by DS software.
 The deploymentIdPassword is a secret string that you choose.
 It must be at least 8 characters long.
 The deploymentId and deploymentIdPassword automate key pair generation and signing without storing the CA private key.
-For more information, see Deployment IDs in the DS Security Guide.
+For more information, refer to Deployment IDs in the DS Security Guide.